al1brn/geonodes/generation/docgen/doc/function.md

 Function comment parser

-<Token replacement text>he Function parser extracts Arguments and Returns sections. <Token replacement text>he corresponding lines are remove from the comment to feed the two sections.
+The Function parser extracts Arguments and Returns sections.
+The corresponding lines are remove from the comment to feed the two sections.

-<Token replacement text>he lists are generated from the structure
+The lists are generated from the structure